Poland gives support to centrist opposition after 8 years of nationalist rule

 “The nation has spoken,” Tomczyk said.

 Even if the opposition parties take power, they will face difficulties in putting forward their agenda.
-The president will have the power to veto new legislation, while the constitutional court, whose role is to ensure that new legislation doesn't violate the basic law, is loyal to the current governing party, Kucharczyk said.
+The president has veto power over laws, while the constitutional court, whose role is to ensure that legislation doesn't violate the basic law, is loyal to the current governing party, Kucharczyk said.

 “Fixing the relations with the EU in particular will require domestic changes, namely restoring the independence of the judiciary, restoring the rule of law, which is a condition for the EU to release the funding for Poland,” Kucharczyk said.
 “It will be a very, very prolonged and difficult process."

-Pietro De Cristofaro, Kwiyeon Ha and Rafal Niedzielski in Warsaw, and Raf Casert in Brussels, contributed to this report.
+Associated Press journalists Pietro De Cristofaro, Kwiyeon Ha and Rafal Niedzielski in Warsaw and Raf Casert in Brussels contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.